 Boil peas with a little salt till soft.
 Cut paneer into cubes.
 If your paneer is store bought, you can soak them in hot water with a little salt for just 5 minutes if required.
 Check out homemade paneer recipe.

-Now the tomato puree, boiled peas, paneer and the cashew nut paste is kept ready.
+Now the tomato puree, boiled peas, paneer and the cashew nut paste are kept ready.

 Chop onions very finely.